Prabhas' Saaho New Poster: Twitterati Says 'Box Office Records & Bollywood In Danger'

 "Intense hollywood style look to it. shradha aur prabhas parda faad dega for sure."

-CAUGHT ON CAMERA!
+ALSO READ: CAUGHT ON CAMERA!
 Prabhas PISSES OFF Tamannaah Bhatia Because Of Anushka Shetty [Viral Video]